Skip to content

 Turn that brief into one final prompt input for the next lesson.
 Keep it short, concrete, and operational.

-• Blueprints: you are defining what the blueprint needs to express before you write TOML
+• Blueprints: you are defining what the blueprint needs to express before you write it

 • Entities: you are identifying the main record the app will track